ayushvarma7/DataGuard/README.md

 | `freshness` | Data not older than threshold | `max_age_hours` |
 | `referential_integrity` | FK exists in parent | `parent_table`, `parent_column` |
 | `row_count` | Table has expected rows | `min`, `max` |

+## ☁️ Deployment (Vercel)

+Deploying DataGuard is seamless.
+Since it's a static Next.js application, it can be hosted on Vercel with zero configuration.

+1. **Fork** this repository.
+2. **Connect** your fork to Vercel.
+3. Vercel will auto-detect Next.js and build using the optimized Webpack configuration.
+4. **Enjoy** your private, edge-distributed data quality platform!

+> [!NOTE]
+> We use the `--webpack` flag for production builds to ensure maximum stability and cross-browser compatibility for the DuckDB-WASM integration.

 ---